huggingface/blog/how-to-train.md

 ---
-title: How to train a new language model using Transformers and Tokenizers
+title: How to train a new language model from scratch using Transformers and Tokenizers
+thumbnail: assets/EsperBERTo-thumbnail.png
 ---

-# How to train a new language model using Transformers and Tokenizers
+# How to train a new language model from scratch using Transformers and Tokenizers

+<small>Published Feb 14, 2020.</small>

 Over the past few weeks, we made several improvements to our `transformers` and `tokenizers` libraries, with the goal of making it way easier to **train a new language model from scratch**.